-One session will premiere Stephen A. Douglas and the Fate of American Democracy, a 50-minute film directed and produced by Saint Xavier Associate Professor of History Graham A. Peck, who made it with assistance from the university's students and staff, and Associate Professor of Art Nathan Peck.
+One session premiered Stephen A. Douglas and the Fate of American Democracy, a 50-minute film directed and produced by Saint Xavier Associate Professor of History Graham A. Peck, who made it with assistance from the university's students and staff, and Associate Professor of Art Nathan Peck.
 The film features distinguished historians from University College London, Purdue University, Loyola University Chicago, University of Illinois Chicago, and Saint Xavier University; voiceovers of Stephen A. Douglas and Abraham Lincoln by leading historical reenactors; and images of Douglas' autograph letters and other unique artifacts from the Stephen A. Douglas Papers at the University of Chicago Special Collections Research Center.

 Presented by Saint Xavier University and the Stephen A. Douglas Association.

 Sponsored by Saint Xavier's College of Arts and Sciences, Department of History and Political Science, Department of Art and Design, School of Education and Center for Instructional Design and Technology.